tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 Some behaviors aren't obvious:

-* A user must be assigned to the client in Okta for the client to get Access Tokens from that client.
+* A user must be assigned to the client in Okta for the client to get access tokens from that client.
 You can assign the client directly (direct user assignment) or indirectly (group assignment).

 * If you haven't created a rule in a policy in the authorization server to allow the client, user, and